All the Frontline Champions for the video game Paladins.

 - Juggernaut is a movement ability.
-Raum throws aside his gun and runs quickly, damaging and pushing aside any enemies in the way.
+Raum throws aside his gun and charges ahead, damaging and pushing aside any enemies in the way.

-- Cataclysm, his ultimate, is a stomp that creates a triangular wave of flame that stuns enemies and instantly destroys shields and deployables.
+- Cataclysm, his ultimate, is a stomp that creates a triangular shockwave that stuns enemies and instantly destroys shields and deployables.

 - Enforcer grants 75% damage reduction while using Juggernaut.

 - Earthsplitter increases Ultimate charge rate by 60%.

 - Subservience heals nearby allies whenever Raum collects Soul Fragments.

 His champion teaser can be seen here.